 In the third semester, students apply the knowledge they have gained to an individual, special project defined with the help of their advisors.
 Depending on the nature of the study, industry partners may hire students for summer internships.
 During this program, students also conduct and apply research at ASDL, a leading design research center furnished with a methodology center of excellence, a design simulation facility, applied testbeds, and an IPPD Research and Training Center.

-Students must complete a total of 33 credit hours to receive a Master of Science Degree.
-Outside of Aerospace classes, each graduate student must take at least 6 credit hours of mathematics courses.
+Students must complete a total of 33 credit hours to receive a Master of Science in Aerospace Engineering (MSAE).
+This includes at least 6 credit hours of approved mathematics/ISYE courses.

-Students must complete a total of 50 credit hours to receive a Doctor of Philosophy Degree.
-Outside of Aerospace classes, each graduate student must take at least 12 credit hours of mathematics courses.
+Students must complete a total of 42 credit hours in order to receive the Doctor of Philosophy degree.
+This includes at least 9 credit hours of approved mathematics/ISYE courses.

 At the end of the year, students have an opportunity to interact with industry when they present their design before the External Advisory Board, a panel of industry representatives who review and critique the design.